Shopping on Instagram: How to Set up Instagram Shoppable Feeds

 FAQ about Shopping on Instagram

-Using the Facebook Page shop: Make sure the Facebook Page is properly connected to your Instagram business account.
-Shops created on Facebook Pages that have country or age restrictions are not supported.
+Using the Facebook Page Shop: Make sure the Facebook Page is properly connected to your Instagram business account.
+Shops created on Facebook Pages with country or age restrictions are not supported.
 The Message to Buy option is also not supported.

 Using Shopify or BigCommerce shop on Facebook: Make sure the Facebook account connected to those platforms is the same as the one connected to your Instagram business account